 O: Who would be paying for your trip?

-O: Are you pursuing your undergraduate studies?
+O: Are you still pursuing your undergraduate studies?

 M: Yes.
 I am a fourth-year student.